 The term “incapacitated sex” means to have sex with someone who you know or should know to be incapable of making a rational, reasonable decision about a sexual situation.
 This includes but is not limited to someone whose incapacity results from being intoxicated or from the taking of a so-called “date-rape drug.”

-The USM Policy on Sexual Assault can be found at:
+The USM Policy on Sexual Misconduct can be found

 The term “stalking” means to follow or otherwise contact another person repeatedly, so as to put that person in fear for his or her life or personal safety.